Draft Environmental Impact Report / Environmental Impact Statement

 NOTICE OF PREPARATION / NOTICE OF INTENT

-The California Department of Transportation (Caltrans) District 1 is releasing the Notice of Preparation (NOP) and Notice of Intent (NOI) for the preparation of a draft Environmental Impact Report / Environmental Impact Statement (EIR/EIS) for the Last Chance Grade Permanent Restoration Project.
+The California Department of Transportation (Caltrans) District 1 released the Notice of Preparation (NOP) and Notice of Intent (NOI) for the preparation of a draft Environmental Impact Report / Environmental Impact Statement (EIR/EIS) for the Last Chance Grade Permanent Restoration Project.
 Last Chance Grade is the 3.5-mile-long section of US 101 in Del Norte County (post mile [PM] 12.0 to 15.5) that runs between Wilson Creek to about 9 miles south of Crescent City.
 The Project would realign the highway in response to landslide and roadway failures which have caused damage for decades.

 The purpose of the NOP and NOI is to notify agencies, organizations, and individuals of this intent, and request input on the scope and content of the proposed joint EIR/EIS.
-The NOP and NOI are being publicly circulated for a period of 30 days beginning on November 5, 2021 and ending on December 6, 2021.
+The NOP and NOI was publicly circulated for a period of 30 days beginning on November 5, 2021 and ending on December 6, 2021.